the-turing-way/the-turing-way/chapters/continuous_integration.md

 <a name="Limitations_of_CI"></a>
 ## Limitations of CI

 CI does have its limitations.
-Firstly it is only as effective at finding bugs as the test provided to it.
+Firstly it is only as effective at finding bugs as the tests provided to it.
 If a project contains few or poor tests then it is entirely possible the project will contain bugs the tests do not catch and Travis will report the build as successful.

 Secondly, depending on the nature of your project there may be security considerations to think about.

 Travis CI obfuscates secure environment variables and tokens displayed in by the user interface.
-The [documentation about encryption keys](/user/encryption-keys/) outlines the build configuration required to set this up.
+The [documentation about encryption keys](https://docs.travis-ci.com/user/encryption-keys/) outlines the build configuration required to set this up.
 However, if secret information is outputted in the course of running a script (for example in an error message) it may be included in Travis's build logs which may be accessible by others.
 To prevent leaks like this, secure environment variables and tokens that are longer than three characters are automatically filtered at runtime, effectively removing them from the build log, displaying the string `[secure]` instead.
 Nevertheless you should rotate your tokens and secrets regularly.

-There are still however many ways in which secure information can accidentally be exposed.
+ However there are still many ways in which secure information can accidentally be exposed.
 These vary according to what tools you are using and the settings enabled.
 Some things to look out for are:

-- settings which duplicate commands to standard output, such as `set -x` or `set -v` in your bash scripts
+- Settings which duplicate commands to standard output, such as `set -x` or `set -v` in your bash scripts
-- displaying environment variables, by running `env` or `printenv`
+- Displaying environment variables, by running `env` or `printenv`
-- printing secrets within the code, for example `echo "$SECRET_KEY"`
+- Printing secrets within the code, for example `echo "$SECRET_KEY"`
-- git commands like `git fetch` or `git push` may expose tokens or other secure environment variables
+- Git commands like `git fetch` or `git push` may expose tokens or other secure environment variables
-- settings which increase command verbosity
+- Settings which increase command verbosity

 Preventing commands from displaying any output is one way to avoid accidentally displaying any secure information.
 If there is a particular command that is using secure information you can redirect its output to `/dev/null` to make sure it does not accidentally publish anything, as shown in the following example:
 ```
 git push url-with-secret >/dev/null 2>&1
 ```

 If your project is set up such that each time a pull request is made on GitHub Travis tests that pull request there is an additional concern.
-If your tests require authentication credentials if someone makes a pull request with malicious code to expose them.
-As such it is a good idea not to allow pull requests to automatically trigger Travis if you have such authentication requirements.
+If your tests require authentication credentials someone could make a pull request with malicious code to expose them.
+Therefore it is a good idea not to allow pull requests to automatically trigger Travis if you have such authentication requirements.

 <a name="Best_practise_for_continuous_integration"></a>
 ## Best practise for continuous integration